 Without a doubt, Simply Maldives provides the best service and top value for package holidays to the Maldives.
 They have personally visited almost every resort out there, creating their own walk-around videos for each class of room.

-Their first hand knowledge and fantastic rates are difficult to beat, which is why they are consistently given excellent feedback and reviews.
+Their first-hand knowledge and fantastic rates are difficult to beat, which is why they are consistently given excellent feedback and reviews.
 No request is too much trouble.
-Their fab relationships with the resorts means that if you want a particular room number, they’ll most definitely make that happen.
+Their fab relationships with the resorts mean that if you want a particular room number, they’ll most definitely make that happen.

 Oh, and their website is so lovely and clear to navigate, you will find it a total breeze getting quotes.

 If you choose to book through Simply Maldives let them know where you heard about them for that extra special treatment!

 Do I Need Travel Insurance for the Maldives?

 Absolutely.
 This is not because the Maldives poses any more risk than other destinations but because you want to limit the level of inconvenience or trauma should the unexpected happen.